 Many dogs experience symptomatic gastrointestinal issues just like people do.
 Pepcid can help but long term stomach problems should really be addressed by a vet.

 In other words, for the sake of your dog, don’t just start experimenting with Pepcid.
 Self-medicating your canine friend is serious business.
 Here we’ll talk about usage, proper dosage, important considerations as well as some other suggestions.

 Can I Give My Dog Pepcid AC?
-Answer: Yes, as directed by a vet
+Answer: Yes, but not for the long term

-Long term vomiting and stomach trouble can be a signs of something more serious.
-Your dog can possibly have worms or worse.
-They can have Parvovirus which is a very deadly disease.
-This is why a visit to a vet may be in order.
+Long term vomiting and stomach trouble can be signs of something more serious.
+Your dog could possibly have worms or worse.
+Parvovirus is a deadly disease which is why a vet visit may be prudent.

-Assuming the cause of your dog’s upset stomach is the food they’ve recently eaten, allow your dog to fast in order to give the gastrointestinal tract time to recover.
-Fasting can last up to 24 hours for an adult dog; and if they’re still a puppy, you can allow them to fast for about 12 hours.
+Assuming the cause of your dog’s upset stomach is the food they’ve eaten, allow them to fast in order to give the digestive tract time to recover.
+Fasting can last up to 24 hours for an adult dog.
+Puppies should be limited to approximately 12 hours.

 A bland diet such as rice and boiled chicken given during recovery can be effective.
 Remove the skin because an upset stomach is sensitive to oily foods.
 Also, get some canine-formulated grain-free lamb meat meals since they’re easier on the stomach.

 Severe dehydration is a serious problem so know how to check for it.
 Simply lift up your dog’s skin on the shoulder blade area.
 If the skin immediately returns to it’s place, then you have nothing to worry about.
 Should it take a few seconds to return to a normal position, your dog may be severely dehydrated.
 Such a scenario shouldn’t be taken lightly and an intravenous hydration procedure may be needed.
 Pepcid doesn’t hydrate!